-Tours, a tale of two cities
+Tours – A tale of two cities

-In a perfect location in the heart of an area of outstanding heritage, Tours is the great capital of the Loire Valley… but it is far more than just a gateway to the ‘Route des Châteaux’.
+In a perfect location, Tours is the great capital of the Loire Valley, a Unesco world heritage site, but it is far more than just a gateway to the Loire Chateaux.
 Indeed, Tours delights in being charming and doesn’t think twice about playing a double game in order to do so.

 Visit Tours and its architecture full of history